nsrr/medina-2022-documentation/pages/README.md

 [Raw data are separated into folders (P24, P30, P45, P60)](:files_path:) that correspond to the number of postnatal days on which sleep was recorded.

-The KCD files contain the raw data which include 1 EEG channel, and 1 EMG channel.
+The EDF and KCD files contain the raw signal data which include 1 EEG channel, and 1 EMG channel.
 EEG and EMG data were band pass filtered at 0.5-30 Hz  with a Notch filter set to 60 Hz.
 EEG power analysis was conducted from EEG spectra analysis of 0-20 Hz.
 Data was then further analyzed and scored using VitalRecorder acquisition software (SleepSign for Animal, Kissei Comtec Co., LTD, Nagano, Japan).

 The CSV files provided contain every scored epoch along with spectral information separated into two 24 hour files: baseline (BL) and sleep deprivation followed by recovery sleep (SD).